Myelodysplastic syndromes, or MDS, are a group of disorders in which a person’s bone marrow does not produce enough functioning blood cells.

 It is worth noting that these estimates come from people with a diagnosis in the past.
 These individuals did not receive more modern treatments that may have improved their survival chances.

 The World Health Organization (WHO) also have a prognostic scoring system called WPSS.
-This derives from three factors:
+This derives from

 - the WHO classification of MDS